toebeann/gib/README.md

    text, then `Backspace` or `Delete` to clear the launch options.
 3. Close the window.

-At this point, when you launch the game with Steam it will launch completely vanilla, with no mods.
+Now, when you launch the game with Steam it will launch completely vanilla, with no mods.

 #### Removing Steam shortcuts